jenimathew2001/Horse_Win_Prediction/README.md

 * Testing more expressive models (like gradient boosting) once the feature set is optimized.

 ---
-Great!
-Here's a rewritten version of the section using a more intuitive, simple, and natural tone—while keeping it professional and informative.
-You can place this right after your evaluation section:

----
 ### Some Additional Sections

 ### 📊 Model vs. Market: Predicted Probabilities